Guide for Omega-3 fatty acids and their health benefits.

 |Milk, low-fat (1%), 1 cup||0.01|

 *Except as noted, the USDA database does not specify whether fish is farmed or wild-caught.

 **The USDA database does not specify whether beef is grass-fed or grain-fed.

-- Supplement usually contain 1 gram omega 3, taking daily it would correspond to eating three salmon meals per week.
+- Supplement usually contain 1 gram omega 3.
+Taking daily would correspond to eating three salmon meals per week.